hmchen47/DataScience/Notes/p01-Bayesian.md

   + consider a couple w/o previous history of an NTD
     + cite an incidence rate of 3.3/1000 pregnancies in a non-supplemented population
     + $p = 0.001$ and the trial odds ratio applied to this group $\implies$ an estimate of $p_1 = 0.0033, p_0 - p_1 = 0.0023, NNT = 435$
-    + prefer sumplmentation if $U_1/U_0 < 1 - 0.00001 \times 435 \approx 0.996$
+    + prefer supplmentation if $U_1/U_0 < 1 - 0.00001 \times 435 \approx 0.996$

-+ Deciscion-making and Bayesian methods
++ Decision-making and Bayesian methods
   + focused on the utility of consequences than the use of Bayesian methods to revise opinions
   + this activity blends naturally into cost-effectiveness analysis, but nevertheless the subjective interpretation of probability is essential
   + the expressions of uncertainty required for a decision analysis can rarely be based on empirical data

-+ Disucssion of using Bayesian methods on decision-making
++ Discussion of using Bayesian methods on decision-making
   + debate on the use of loss functions, the negative of utility, in parallel to that concerning prior distributions
-  + arguing the design, monitoring and analysis of a study using the consequences of eventual dicision-making w/ loss functions
+  + arguing the design, monitoring and analysis of a study using the consequences of eventual decision-making w/ loss functions
   + frequestist theory of decision-making using loss functions
     + not averaging w.r.t. prior or posterior distributions
     + strategy: generally 'minimax'